WHO WE ARE

 Since being established back in 1992 Cape Byron Celtic Dance has been participating in all areas of performance from Celtic Festivals and formal events, to teaming up with Celtic bands, producing successful competitive dancers locally and internationally.

-When we're not performing as Cape Byron Celtic Dance, we often appear as 'The Piglets' alongside the award-winning eleven piece Celtic band, Murphy's Pigs.
+When we're not performing as Cape Byron Celtic Dance, we often appear as 'The Piglets' alongside the award-winning twelve-piece Celtic band, Murphy's Pigs.

 Cape Byron Celtic Dance have performed at numerous festivals, venues and events, including: